 - A. Vehicle Code section 42007 provides that - 1.
 The court shall collect a fee from every person ordered or permitted to attend traffic violator school in an amount equal to the total bail set forth for the eligible offense in the uniform countywide bail schedule; - 2.
 Where multiple offenses are charged on a single notice to appear, the "total bail" amount collected is the amount applicable to the greater of the eligible offenses; and - 3.
-The court may set a lesser fee upon a showing that the defendant is unable to pay the full amount. - B. Vehicle Code section 40512.6 provides that the fee may be converted to bail and forfeited if the defendant fails to submit proof of school completion within the time ordered by the court. - C. Vehicle Code section 42007.1(a) provides that a \$49 fee is to be added to the "total bail" of the offense eligible for traffic violator school.
+The court may set a lesser fee upon a showing that the defendant is unable to pay the full amount. - B. Vehicle Code section 40512.6 provides that the fee may be converted to bail and forfeited if the defendant fails to submit proof of school completion within the time ordered by the court.

-D. Vehicle Code section 42005 prohibits drivers of commercial vehicles and drivers with a Class A, Class B, or commercial Class C driver's license from attending traffic violator school to avoid points for traffic violations.
-Vehicle Code section 42005(d) excludes violations of Vehicle Code sections 20001, 20002, 23103, 23104, 23105, 23140, 23152, 23153, or 23103, as specified in section 23103.5, from eligibility for traffic violator school to avoid points.
+- C. Vehicle Code section 42007.1(a) provides that a \$49 fee, a fee for monitoring traffic violator schools, and a TAP fee under Vehicle Code section 11205.2(c) are to be added to the "total bail" of the offense eligible for traffic violator school. - D. Vehicle Code section 42005 prohibits drivers of commercial vehicles from eligibility for traffic violator school.
+Drivers with a Class A, Class B, or commercial Class C driver's license may attend traffic violator school to avoid points for traffic violations in a vehicle that requires only a class M or noncommercial class C license.
+Vehicle Code section 42005(d) excludes violations of Vehicle Code sections 20001, 20002, 23103, 23104, 23105, 23140, 23152, 23153, or 23103, as specified in section 23103.5, from eligibility for traffic violator school for pretrial diversion, a confidential conviction, or to avoid points.

-Sample Calculation of Bail, Traffic Violator School Fee, and Court Security Fee for Multiple Offenses
+Sample Calculation of Bail, Traffic Violator School Fee, and Court Operations Assessment for Multiple Offenses